|Imagine, if you will, what is now called Ontario

 demonstrations with the announcement of this war.35

-Relatives that so far were known to have signed up;
+Thirty relatives and spouse are so far were known to have signed up;

 From Frederick's family

-Floyd Wesley Parr, Robert Harold Parr
+Floyd Wesley Parr, John Leslie Parr, Maxwell Colborne Parr, Robert Harold Parr,

 The Stock Market Crash and the Depression